Remote Robot Trigger

 Male header connector with standard 2.54mm spacing

-Green LED: it will light when the GO function is activated.
+3.- Green LED, turns on when the GO function is activated

 The Judge Control is capable of activating up to 3 functions of the module: